 The heart-mind, being the seat of our mystical and spiritual awareness and attunement, is sullied by the impressions of unspiritual and anti-spiritual mind with which it has come in contact in time and place, and must be washed free – cleansed – of all such impressions in order that it may be a channel of instruction to our minds and health to our bodies during the devotional hour of Holy Communion.
-This cleansing of the heart is the equivalent of the washing of the disciples’ feet by Jesus.
-You will remember that he said, “You are clean through the word that I have spoken unto you.”
+This cleansing, or purifying, of the heart is the equivalent of the washing of the disciples’ feet by Jesus.
+You will remember that he said, “You are clean through the [Living] word that I have spoken unto you.”
 (John 15:3).

 We have a perfect simile of this operation of the washing, or cleansing, of the heart-mind in the modern sound-recording mechanism in which the latest impression eliminates all previous impressions.
 Only as our hearts are so washed by our receiving of Jesus’ Living Word can we be in him and he in us; even as he said to Peter,

 If I do not wash you, you have no part in me.

 The furnishings and vessels of the Communion Sanctuary are representations in form and substance of spiritual realities.
 They are symbols – a silent and universal language.
 Their meaning has to be learned in the same way that a child learns the A-B-C’s of language.
 A young child is given blocks with markings on them that mean nothing at first.
 The sounds they represent have to be learned, and also their use as the basis of communication.
 Unless the child studies the symbols – their form and sound and application – he cannot have mental apprehension of things, but only feeling.